Albert0i/probabilistic-data-structure/README.md

 #### V. [Top-K](https://redis.io/docs/latest/develop/data-types/probabilistic/top-k/)
 > Finding the largest K elements (a.k.a. keyword frequency) in a data set or a stream is a common functionality requirement for many modern applications.
 This is often a critical task used to track network traffic for either marketing or cyber-security purposes, or serve as a [game leaderboard](https://redis.io/solutions/leaderboards/) or a simple word counter.
 The latest implementation of Top-K in our [Probabilistic feature](http://redisbloom.io/) uses an algorithm, called HeavyKeeper1, which was proposed by a group of researchers.

 Top-K is a combination of MinHeap and HeavyKeeper, the cool thing with HeavyKeeper is is that it is *erosive*.
 There is a count to keep track of things when added to HeavyKeeper.
 Repeatedly adding things to HeavyKeeper sometimes will cause a conflict.
 Things with a higher count get lesser chances to decrease, *decay* in original term and this is the probabilistic part of Top-K.

+Along the way, we also update MinHeap.
+So, MinHeap keeps the list of top K things with most occurrences and HeavyKeep keeps occurrences of everything *approximately*.

 ![alt topk-two-parts](img/topk-two-parts.JPG)